 We want to say a warm welcome to all the children and families who will join us in Reception Class in September.
 We are delighted that your child will be joining Laurel Class and we are looking forward to getting to know them!

-We hope that you are excited about joining us in September, even if things are a bit tricky now!
+We hope that you are as excited as we are about joining us in September!
 Our aim is to do our very best to make you and your child feel secure and valued and ready for the start of the new school year.

 Please take a moment to watch a video from Mr Hoskins our Head Teacher to our new September starters.

 Preparing for School